Skip to content

 Save the file and restart Docker Compose.
 Navigate to http://localhost:5000/collections to evaluate whether the new dataset has been published.

-Additional check for the following tile specific endpoints in the Hyderabad collection:
+Additional check for the following tile specific endpoints in the hyderabad collection:

 TileSet